Angelina Melnikova: 2025

 In early 2025 Melnikova was granted Authorised Neutral Athletes (AIN) status, allowing her to return to international competition.
-This designation was opposed by Ukrainian sporting bodies and media, which contended that her actions have not complied with the listed standards for neutrality.
-They noted that in May 2022 she had posted a photo of herself posing with a leaflet with a Z militarist symbol, that in April 2024 she had run for a local office as a member of the United Russia party, which supports Vladimir Putin, before withdrawing three months later, and that she trains in a club run and funded by the Russian Ministry of Defence.
-She has been sanctioned in Ukraine as a supporter of the Russian invasion.
+This designation was opposed by Ukrainian sporting bodies, which contended that her actions have not complied with the listed standards for neutrality, noting Melnikova's political campaign, in which she ran as a non-partisan candidate in the primaries for the country's ruling party, United Russia.

-In September she made her AIN debut at the Paris World Challenge Cup where she qualified to the vault, balance beam, and floor exercise finals.
+In September, she made her AIN debut at the Paris World Challenge Cup where she qualified to the vault, balance beam, and floor exercise finals.
 She won gold on balance beam, silver on floor exercise behind Sabrina Voinea, and placed fifth on vault.

 Melnikova next competed at the 2025 World Championships, having last competed at the 2021 edition.
 During the qualification round, she qualified to the all-around and vault finals in first place and to the uneven bars final in third.
-In the all-around final, Melnikova won gold despite falling off the balance beam, earning her second career World all-around title.
+In the all-around final, Melnikova won gold, earning her second career World all-around title.
 During event finals, Melnikova won gold on vault and silver on the uneven bars behind Kaylia Nemour.

+2026

+Melnikova began the 2026 season competing at the Russian Cup where she won bronze in the all-around behind Anna Kalmykova and Liudmila Roshchina and silver on floor exercise behind Roshchina.
+Melnikova opted to skip competing at the Russian National Championships in order to rest a leg injury.
+Despite this, she was selected to compete at the 2026 European Championships in Zagreb, Croatia alongside Kalmykova, Roshchina, Viktoria Listunova (replaced by Alyona Glotova), and Elizaveta Us.
+However, a week before the start of the competition, the Croatian government denied visas for Melnikova as well as Listunova and Kalmykova, preventing them from competing.
+Days later, after the Russian Ministry of Foreign Affairs worked with the Croatian Gymnastics Union as well as European Gymnastics, Melnikova and Kalmykova were granted visas.
+In Zagreb, Melnikova won her first women's all-around European title, finishing ahead of her teammate Anna Kalmykova, who took the silver medal.
+During event finals Melnikova won gold on vault and bronze on balance beam and floor exercise.
+On the final day of competition, Melnikova helped the Russian team win gold.